eagronin/my-first-repo/readme.md

 The next step, which includes cleaning and processing of the data, is described [here](https://eagronin.github.io/university-towns-prepare/).

+This project is based on assignments from Introduction to Data Science in Python by University of Michigan on Coursera

+The analysis for this project was performed in Python.

 ## Data
 All the data have been downloaded from the Coursera website.
 The original sources of the data and code for loading the data are described below.